 Up to 10% of Americans experience an allergic reaction to felines.
-Cat allergies are complicated, though, as you can pet one cat without triggering an allergic reaction, but not others.
+But cat allergies are complicated because you can make a fuss of one cat without triggering an allergic reaction, but not others.

 - 1 What Causes an Allergic Reaction to Cats?

 - 2 How Do I Know if I am Allergic to Cats?

 - 3 Can You Be Allergic to One Cat but Not Another?

 - 4 Can You Develop an Allergy to Cats?

 - 5 Can You Recover from a Cat Allergy?

 - 6 I’m Allergic to Cats, But I Want One